 Instructions for Use

-TREMFYA comes as a single-dose prefilled syringe containing one 100 mg dose.
-Each TREMFYA prefilled syringe can only be used one time.
-Throw the used prefilled syringe away (see step 3) after one dose, even if there is medicine left in it.
-Do not reuse your TREMFYA prefilled syringe.
+TREMFYA comes in a single-dose One-Press injector containing one 100 mg dose.
+Each One-Press injector can only be used one time.
+Throw away (See Step 3) after one dose, even if there is medicine left in it.
+Do not reuse your One-Press injector.

-If your healthcare provider decides that you or a caregiver may be able to give your injections of TREMFYA at home, you should receive training on the right way to prepare and inject TREMFYA using the prefilled syringe before attempting to inject.
-Do not try to inject yourself until you have been shown the right way to give the injections by your healthcare provider.
+If your healthcare provider decides that you or a caregiver may be able to give your injections of TREMFYA at home, you should receive training on the right way to prepare and inject TREMFYA using the One-Press injector.
+Do not try to inject yourself until you have been trained by your healthcare provider.

-Read this Instructions for Use before using your TREMFYA prefilled syringe and each time you get a refill.
+Please read this Instructions for Use before using your One-Press injector and each time you get a new One-Press injector.
 There may be new information.
 This leaflet does not take the place of talking with your healthcare provider about your medical condition or your treatment.

-Keep TREMFYA prefilled syringe in the original carton to protect from light and physical damage.
+Keep your One-Press injector in the original carton to protect from light and physical damage.

 - 1 Alcohol swab